 “Never attribute to malice that which is adequately explained by misunderstanding.”

-Slightly less pointy, perhaps, but much more in line with my values and core beliefs.
+I know, this one will never catch on.
+It’s too boring.
+However, it is much more in line with my values and core beliefs.

 One of those core beliefs is that, even though we’re super reliant on it as a species, people suck at communication.